 Summer is winding down and I’m ready for fall and the cooler weather, cozy sweaters, pumpkin spice lattes and new books that come with it!
 Summer is great but there’s nothing like curling up with a good book and a cup of tea to while away a fall afternoon!!

-My recommendations for the best books to read fall 2024 include recently published or soon to be published contemporary fiction, historical fiction, romance, and mysteries/thrillers that I have already read or that are on my TBR for this fall.
+My recommendations for the best books to read fall 2024 include recently published contemporary fiction, historical fiction, romance, and mysteries/thrillers all of which I have personally read and can recommend.

 Have fun planning your fall reading list and enjoy a book-filled season!!